-- Be eligible to vote in Minnesota - Have not filed for the same or any other office at the upcoming primary or general election - Twenty-one (21) years of age or more on the date of taking office - Resided in the district in which the candidates seek election for at least thirty days prior to Election Day - If a major political party candidate has either participated in the party's most recent precinct caucuses or intends to vote a majority of that party's candidates at the next general election
+- Be eligible to vote in Minnesota - Have not filed for the same or any other office at the upcoming general election - Twenty-one (21) years of age or more on the date of taking office - Resided in the district in which the candidates seek election for at least thirty (30) days prior to Election Day

-Filing Fee - Cash or check payments made out to the City of Minneapolis City Council - \$250
+Filing Fee - Cash or check payments made out to the City of Minneapolis.
+Credits cards cannot be accepted.